Charley the Dog Died, Many Suffered: The Cruel Toll of the 2026 Iditarod

-Bitter cold biting at their noses and ears, icy conditions causing their bleeding and raw paws to slip, and being forced to run to the point of collapse are all that dogs have to look forward to in the 2026 Iditarod.
+Bitter cold biting at their noses and ears, icy conditions causing their bleeding and raw paws to slip, and running to the point of collapse—this is the reality for dogs forced to haul sleds in the Iditarod.

 To stop more dogs from suffering and dying, PETA is calling for the Iditarod to be permanently canceled and for its remaining sponsors to reconsider their future ties with it.
 PETA protesters are on the ground in Alaska, so stay tuned for breaking updates from the 2026 Iditarod: